-The average currency translation rate for the fourth quarter of 2021 decreased for the U.S. dollar, the British pound and the euro compared to the fourth quarter of 2020.
-The overall impact of currency movement on the Company's net earnings for the three months ended December 31, 2021 was a decrease of \$15 million (\$36 million year-to-date) compared to translation rates a year ago.
+The average currency translation rate for the fourth quarter of 2022 increased for the U.S. dollar and decreased for the British pound and the euro compared to the fourth quarter of 2021.
+The overall impact of currency movement on the Company's net earnings for the three months ended December 31, 2022 was a decrease of \$14 million (decrease of \$110 million year-to-date) compared to translation rates a year ago.

-From September 30, 2021 to December 31, 2021, the market rates at the end of the reporting period used to translate euro assets and liabilities to the Canadian dollar decreased, while the U.S. dollar and British pound were comparable.
-The movements in end-of-period market rates resulted in unrealized foreign exchange loss from the translation of foreign operations, including related hedging activities, of \$84 million in-quarter (\$411 million net unrealized loss year-to-date) recorded in other comprehensive income.
+From September 30, 2022 to December 31, 2022, the market rates at the end of the reporting period used to translate the U.S. dollar assets and liabilities to the Canadian dollar decreased, while the euro and British pound increased.
+The movements in end-of-period market rates resulted in unrealized foreign exchange gains from the translation of foreign operations, including related hedging activities, of \$635 million in-quarter (\$58 million net unrealized loss year-to-date) recorded in other comprehensive income.